 A Dry Well Shell with holes

-Basically, you will be constructing your dry well by excavating trenches in the ground (away from your home) and filling them in with washed stone and PVC piping which will allow for a convenient connection from your house downspouts to underground piping which will carry the roof water into a dry well.
-This will allow the roof water to be conveyed away from your foundation and stored into voids in the ground without disrupting the appearance of your landscaping and blocking busy areas.
+Essentially, you'll be constructing your dry well by excavating trenches away from your home and filling them with washed stone and PVC piping.
+This setup will create a direct path from your house’s downspouts to the underground pipes, which will carry the roof water to the dry well.
+This system allows the roof water to be redirected away from your foundation and stored in the voids of the ground, all without disrupting the appearance of your landscaping or obstructing high-traffic areas.

-Ok, Lets get started.
-First, determine a suitable location for the dry well.
-It should be well away from your homes foundation and should always be located down hill from the house (A minimum of ten feet away).
-During a rainy day, grab your umbrella and survey the perimeter of your property to determine which direction the rainwater flows.
-A great location for your dry well would be anywhere within an area where the water is flowing downhill.
-Tag these locations with stakes.
-If a high water table (or puddling) exists anywhere on the property that location can not be utilized as a dry well.
+Alright, let's get started.
+First, choose a suitable location for the dry well.
+It should be well away from your home's foundation—at least ten feet—and positioned downhill from the house.
+On a rainy day, grab your umbrella and walk around the perimeter of your property to observe which way the rainwater flows.
+A good location for your dry well will be in an area where the water naturally flows downhill.
+Mark these spots with stakes.
+If there is a high water table or puddling in any area, that location cannot be used for the dry well.

-After you’ve got your locations marked out, get a heavy duty tape measure and measure from the foundation out to the area where you would like to locate your dry well shell/pit.
-This measurement will determine how much PVC piping will be required for your installation.
-PVC Drainpipes come in 10-foot lengths and are available at your local building supply store.
-The 4-inch diameter pipe is best.
-You'll need three types of pipe: solid PVC drainpipe (with no holes), and perforated PVC drainpipe (with holes) and a PVC elbow for each location.
-The elbows and solid PVC piping will be installed at the downspout termination areas and will convey the roof water to the perforated PVC drainpipe, which starts dispersing water underground even before it gets to the dry well.
-If the pipe is going to pass underneath a driveway, consult local codes for the type of pipe to use.
-It must be stronger than standard PVC pipe.
+Once you've marked your locations, grab a heavy-duty tape measure and measure the distance from your foundation to the area where you want to place the dry well shell/pit.
+This measurement will help determine how much PVC piping you'll need for the installation.
+PVC drainpipes typically come in 10-foot lengths and can be found at your local building supply store.
+A 4-inch diameter pipe is ideal.
+You’ll need three types of pipe: solid PVC drainpipe (with no holes), perforated PVC drainpipe (with holes), and a PVC elbow for each location.
+The solid PVC pipe and elbows will be installed at the downspout termination areas to direct the roof water to the perforated pipe, which will begin dispersing the water underground before it reaches the dry well.
+If the pipe needs to pass underneath a driveway, consult local codes for the appropriate type of pipe, as it must be stronger than standard PVC pipe.

-Now lay burlap alongside the area that will be trenched.
-It serves as your rough guide for digging a straight trench and provides a handy location to shovel the dirt onto, making your cleanup and re-filling the trench much easier.
+Next, lay burlap alongside the area where you'll be digging the trench.
+This will serve as a guide to help you dig a straight trench and provide a convenient spot to shovel the dirt onto, making cleanup and refilling the trench much easier.

-After contacting and verifying utility locations with Dig Safe, use your long-handled shovel to start digging the trench to a depth of about 12 inches.
-Pile the dirt on top of the burlap as you work.
-If you are digging through a great looking well established lawn, you can neatly edge both sides of the trench first, using a spade, a turf cutter, or a square-blade shovel.
-If you work very carefully, you’ll be able to remove sections of lawn, and then replace them sections over the excavation when the trench has been filled in.
-An alternative would be to reseed the entire disturbed area.
+After contacting and verifying utility locations with Dig Safe, use a long-handled shovel to begin digging the trench to a depth of about 12 inches.
+Pile the dirt on top of the burlap as you go.
+If you’re digging through a well-established lawn, you can neatly edge both sides of the trench first using a spade, turf cutter, or square-blade shovel.
+If done carefully, you can remove sections of the lawn and replace them over the excavation once the trench is filled.
+Alternatively, you could reseed the entire disturbed area.

-Install the downspout adapter, elbows, and any other fittings needed to connect your existing downspout to the PVC drainage pipe.
-If you must cut small sections of pipe to do this, use a handsaw designed for cutting PVC pipe or a hacksaw.
-Depending on the circumstances, you may have to screw or glue above-grade joints together to prevent them from disconnecting.
-Joints below grade do not have to be fastened.
+Install the downspout adapter, elbows, and any other necessary fittings to connect your existing downspout to the PVC drainage pipe.
+If you need to cut small sections of pipe, use a handsaw designed for cutting PVC or a hacksaw.
+Depending on the situation, you may need to screw or glue above-grade joints together to prevent disconnection.
+Joints below grade do not require fastening.

-Now start laying the solid lengths of PVC pipe into the trench.
-Place a level on top of the pipe in several locations and check to make sure it’s sloping away from the house.
-The pipe should slope at least 1/4 inch per foot of run (one end of a 10-foot pipe should be 2 1/2 inches lower than the opposite end).
-Install any remaining solid lengths of PVC pipe as necessary, then cover the pipe with the dirt from the burlap area and tamp it down good.
+Now, start laying the solid lengths of PVC pipe into the trench.
+Use a level to check the slope at several points, ensuring the pipe is sloping away from the house.
+The pipe should slope at least 1/4 inch per foot of run (so one end of a 10-foot pipe should be 2 1/2 inches lower than the other).
+Install any remaining solid lengths of PVC pipe as needed, then cover the pipe with the dirt from the burlap and tamp it down firmly.

-Continue digging the trench for the perforated sections of pipe.
-This section of the trench must be a few inches deeper to allow for a two inch stone bed.
-Before installing any perforated pipe, line the trench with landscaping fabric (make sure you overlap all edges), then pour two inches of washed stone into the base of the trench.
+Continue digging the trench for the perforated sections of pipe, making it a few inches deeper to accommodate a two-inch stone bed.
+Before installing the perforated pipe, line the trench with landscaping fabric, ensuring the edges overlap.
+Then, pour two inches of washed stone into the base of the trench.

-In Massachusetts, the top of your dry well should be well recessed 36 to 42 inches below grade (maximum depth of 10 feet) so the draining water doesn't freeze and back up through the drainage pipes and end up back at the foundation area.
-This will defeat the purpose of your dry well.
+In Massachusetts, the top of your dry well should be recessed 36 to 42 inches below grade, with a maximum depth of 10 feet, to prevent draining water from freezing and backing up through the drainage pipes, which could cause water to flow back toward the foundation.
+This would defeat the purpose of the dry well.
 The width of the pit should be 4 to 5 feet square.
-If you have underground utilities nearby, the top of the dry well must be below this level (at least three to four feet below grade, typically).
+If there are underground utilities nearby, the top of the dry well must be positioned at least three to four feet below grade.

-Once you get the pit dug to size, smooth it out and remove any loose dirt.
-Then carefully line the entire hole with landscaping fabric.
-Drape plenty of fabric out to the top of the hole to assist holding it in place.
-You will also be using this draped area last, to cover the stone.
-(Again, don’t forget to overlap the fabric at all edges).
-Then pour in a layer of washed stone 4 to 6 inches deep and smooth it out.
+Once the pit is dug to size, smooth out the bottom and remove any loose dirt.
+Next, carefully line the entire hole with landscaping fabric, ensuring you drape enough fabric over the top to help hold it in place.
+You will use this excess fabric later to cover the stone.
+(Remember to overlap the fabric at all edges.)
+Then, pour in a layer of washed stone, 4 to 6 inches deep, and smooth it out evenly.

-Set the dry well shell into place and connect that last section of the PVC (perforated) drainpipe.
+Set the dry well shell into place and connect the final section of the perforated PVC drainpipe.
 The end of the pipe should extend about 6 inches into the shell.
-Then install the overflow valve according to manufacturer's instructions.
-A perforated observation pipe can be inserted vertically into the dry well to allow for future inspection and maintenance.
-Now attach the dry well cover to the shell.
+Next, install the overflow valve according to the manufacturer's instructions.
+You can also insert a perforated observation pipe vertically into the dry well for future inspection and maintenance.
+Finally, attach the dry well cover to the shell.

-Fill in around the whole dry well shell with additional washed stone.
-Depending on the type of dry well and the size of drainage gravel you are using, you might also have to wrap the shell with landscaping fabric before back filling with the gravel.
-(Be sure to follow the manufacturer’s recommendations).
-Now take the draped fabric at the top of the hole and wrap it over the top of the washed gravel, then back fill the dry well area with a minimum of 1-foot soil cover over the top and then finish back filling the remaining piped section with dirt and tamp it all down.
+Fill in around the entire dry well shell with additional washed stone.
+Depending on the type of dry well and the size of the drainage gravel you're using, you may need to wrap the shell with landscaping fabric before backfilling with gravel.
+Be sure to follow the manufacturer's recommendations.
+Next, take the draped fabric at the top of the hole and wrap it over the washed gravel.
+Then, backfill the dry well area with at least 1 foot of soil cover over the top, and finish backfilling the remaining piped section with dirt, tamping it all down firmly.

 Remove any excess dirt for reuse elsewhere.
 Reseed and water the bare areas as necessary or if you saved sections of grass, you are now ready to replace that grass now.